-- 1. Disable the hotspot service. - 2.
-Switch to another wired or wireless interface. - 3.
-Enable the hotspot service. - 6 In Redirect unauth. users to, type the URL to which users are redirected after they associate with the hotspot and launch their Web browser.
-This is the URL of the captive portal that you have set up, where users need to enter their user name and password to access the Internet service that your hotspot provides. - 7 In Primary RADIUS Server, type the IP address of the RADIUS server on the network.
-Users logging on to the hotspot authenticate with this RADIUS server. - 8 In RADIUS Server Secret, type the shared secret that you have configured on the RADIUS server.
-The shared secret is a password that is used to secure the communication between the AP and the RADIUS server. - 9 Click Submit.
-The message "Task $\#\{N\}$ is submitted.
-Please check the status area." appears. - 10 Check the Status Area at the top of the page to see if the configuration change has been made successfully.
-When the device is online, it takes only a few minutes to apply configuration changes.
+- 3 In UAM IP Address, enter the Universal Access Method server IP address. - 4 In Redirect unauth. users to, type the URL to which users are redirected after they associate with the hotspot and launch their Web browser.
+This is the URL of the captive portal that you have set up, where users need to enter their user name and password to access the Internet service that your hotspot provides. - 5 In After user is authenticated, select one of the following: - Redirect to the above URL - Redirect to the URL that the user is intended to visit - Redirect to: (enter the IP address of the redirect server) - 6 In Primary RADIUS Server, type the IP address of the RADIUS server on the network.
+Users logging on to the hotspot authenticate with this RADIUS server. - 7 In RADIUS Server Secret, type the shared secret that you have configured on the RADIUS server.
+The shared secret is a password that is used to secure the communication between the AP and the RADIUS server. - 8 Click Submit.
+The message "Task #{N} is submitted." appears. - 9 Check the Status Area at the top of the page to see if the configuration change has been made successfully.
+When the device is online, it takes only a few minutes to apply configuration changes. - 10 Wait a few moments, then on the Device View > Details > Hotspot navigation menu, click Hotspot.
+The Basic Settings tab appears. - 11 Click Edit Settings. - 12 In Hotspot Service, click Enabled. - 13 Click Submit.
+The message "Task $\#\{N\}$ is submitted." appears. - 14 Check the Status Area at the top of the page to see if the configuration change has been made successfully.